How to Enable or Disable Console lock display off timeout in Windows 11

 To modify these settings, you must have administrative privileges.
 If you are on a work computer, your IT department may have locked these settings via Group Policy.

-If the setting is hidden, you can unhide it using the Command Prompt.
-This requires administrative privileges.
+If the Console Lock Display Timeout setting isn’t showing up, you can bring it back using the Command Prompt.

 - Press the Windows key, type cmd, right-click it, and select Run as administrator.